bilgino/angularforddd/README.md

 **» Mapper pattern**<br/>

-By implementing a domain layer in the frontend, we ensure that business behavior works.
+Implementing a domain layer in the frontend, we ensure that business behavior works.
 With higher functional ability by using rich domain models, we must take the mapper pattern into consideration.
 A common practice for the reason of typesaftyness is to declare interfaces in support of plain JavaScript object literals.
-In the context of mapping, it's important to make a clear distinction between the typing system in TypeScript and the data structure of models.
+In the context of data mapping, it's important to make a clear distinction between the typing system and the data structure of models.

 Mapping JSON-encoded server data in the frontend is mandatory if: